Principals

 Artistic Director

-In addition to his work with Nightswimming, Brian is President of LMDA (Literary Managers and Dramaturgs of the Americas).
-He received the LMDA's 2003 Elliott Hayes Award for Dramaturgy in recognition of his work in creating and directing Nightswimming.
+In addition to his work with Nightswimming, Brian was President of LMDA (Literary Managers and Dramaturgs of the Americas) from 2006-2008 and continues to serve on its Executive as Past-President.
+He has received the LMDA's Elliott Hayes Award for Dramaturgy twice in recognition of his work in creating and directing Nightswimming, and for his dramaturgical work on CITY OF WINE.
 He was nominated for Dora Awards for Outstanding Direction for his work on Andy Massingham's ROUGH HOUSE (2005) and Don Druick's THROUGH THE EYES (2003) at Factory Theatre.
 He gave the keynote address at the 2007 PACT Conference (Professional Association of Canadian Theatres.

-His production of Pierre Brault's PORTRAIT OF AN UNIDENTIFIED MAN premiered at the National Arts Centre in Ottawa in 2005, and has since been seen in St. John's at Magnetic North 2006, in Vancouver at the Vancouver East Cultural Centre and at London's Grand Theatre.
-During the 2007/08 season, he will direct the premiere production of Brault's 5 O'CLOCK BELLS at the Great Canadian Theatre Company, and his productions of BOMBAY BLACK and ROUGH HOUSE will both embark on Canadian tours.
+His production of Pierre Brault's PORTRAIT OF AN UNIDENTIFIED MAN premiered at the National Arts Centre in Ottawa in 2005, and has since been seen in St. John's at Magnetic North 2006, at the Vancouver East Cultural Centre, and London's Grand Theatre.
+It was revived in 2009 and toured to New Zealand's Christchurch Festival.
+In April 2008, he directed the premiere production of Brault's 5 O'CLOCK BELLS at the Great Canadian Theatre Company, and his productions of BOMBAY BLACK and ROUGH HOUSE embarked on Canadian tours.
+5 O'CLOCK BELLS has been revived for tours to the Grand Theatre, Toronto's Luminato Festival, Winnipeg's Manitoba Theatre Centre, Whitehorse's Yukon Arts Centre and the Banff Centre for the Arts.

 His Factory Theatre production of THROUGH THE EYES was showcased at the 2004 Magnetic North Festival in Edmonton following a second run at Factory, and then played for five weeks at the Thousand Islands Playhouse in Gananoque.